tharunsikhinam/data-512/data-512-a2/README.md

 1. Wikipedia politicians by country dataset is stored at [raw/page_data.csv](./raw/page_data.csv)

 Wikipedia articles data is found at this https://figshare.com/articles/Untitled_Item/5513449.
 The data contains articles of political figures by country.
 It is titled page_data.csv.
 The data is licensed under CC-BY 4.0 license.
-The data is stored in ./raw/page_data.csv

   | Column  | Description
 |--------------|-------------